sigulete/kde-bootc/README.md

 ```
 The criteria used in this project is summarised below:
 - Remove packages that conflict with bootc and its immutable nature.
-- Remove packages that provide no benefit and bring unwanted dependencies, such as DNF4 and GTK3.
+- Remove packages that bring unwanted dependencies, such as DNF4 and GTK3.
 - Remove packages that handle deprecated services.
 - Remove unnecessary packages that are resource-heavy, or bring unnecessary services.
 ### Configuration